What Is Stage 4 Mesothelioma?

 Rare brain metastasis causes some of the most disturbing symptoms.
 You may lose control of your emotions, memory or muscle function.
 Remember to utilize all your support resources, including loved ones.
 Your medical team will also work to help you regain control.

-Living with this cancer can be challenging and is likely to impact quality of life significantly.
+Living with this cancer can be challenging and is likely to impact your quality of life significantly.
 Inform your doctor of any new or changing signs with your health.
 Not knowing what to expect can be frightening, but your medical team can help.

 Continued Learning